An experienced disability discrimination lawyer will protect your rights and dignity.

 However, there are two instances when your employer cannot legally ask for documentation.
 These are: (1) when both your disability and need for reasonable accommodation are obvious; and (2) when you have already provided your employer with sufficient information to show that you have a disability and need a reasonable accommodation.
-An experienced disability discrimination lawyer at Kitay Law Offices can explain whether your employer has acted appropriately in your case.
+An experienced lawyer at Kitay Law Offices can explain whether your employer has acted appropriately in your case.

 Is my employer required to provide me with any reasonable accommodation I want?

 As part of the interactive process, you and your employer will discuss various potential reasonable accommodations.
 Your employer may provide you with any reasonable accommodation as long as it is effective in helping you do your job.
 If one or more of the proposed accommodations costs more or is more burdensome than the others, your employer may choose the less expensive or burdensome accommodation as long as it is effective.
 Similarly, when there are two or more effective accommodations, your employer may choose the one that is easier to provide.
 Generally, your employer has discretion in choosing among effective accommodations.

 What is an “undue hardship” under the law?

 The ADA and the PHRA both permit your employer to refuse your accommodation request if the accommodation requested would impose an “undue hardship” on your employer.
 “Undue hardship” means significant difficulty or expense.
 Whether a specific accommodation imposes an undue hardship will depend on several factors, including:

 - the nature and cost of the accommodation;

 - the financial and other resources of your employer;